schattenklaus/FLIK2020/Day 1 /README.md

 The material will cover the following topics:

-*Python
+-Python
-*Neural Networks without Keras
+-Neural Networks without Keras

-*Neural Netzworks with Keras:
+-Neural Netzworks with Keras:
     - Fashion Mnist
     - IMDB
     - Boston Housing Prices
     - Cifar10

 Will this day will discuss important phenomena like Overfitting and how to counteract them.